Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

 $$

 Where $E(\boldsymbol{P_o})$ is the irradiance over the area of polygon $\boldsymbol{P_o}$.
-Such irradiance has a closed form solution as given by Baum et al. [^3] and grows linearly in time with the amount of edges of the polygon.
+Such irradiance has a closed form solution as given by Baum et al. [^3] and the time cost grows linearly with the amount of edges of the polygon.

 Basically then, all that is required is to transform the vertices of the area light polygon $\boldsymbol{P}$ into the canonical domain using a pre-computed transform $M$ so that $\boldsymbol{P_o} = M^{-1} \boldsymbol{P}$, then use the analytical expression for the irradiance.